ninch1/PDF-Navigator-Extension/README.md

 Planned or possible improvements include:

-- Start navigation from the currently visible page instead of the beginning of the document
-- Add popup settings for highlight color, border thickness, and grouping sensitivity
+- Add popup settings for grouping sensitivity
 - Allow PDFs opened in Chrome to be forwarded into the extension's bundled PDF.js viewer
 - Improve reading order for multi-column PDFs
 - Improve partial sentence highlighting when sentence boundaries occur inside a single PDF.js text span